-Know your mortgage payment dates.
-Make sure there's money in your account to cover them.

-Look - and plan - ahead.
-If you think you might face so2e financial turmoil in the near future, be proactive and seek help.
-Don't be so embarrassed that you miss out on available help.

-Get in touch with your lender right away.
-The earlier we're aware the greater the chance that we can find a solution and prevent the mortgage from going into arrears.
+- Know your mortgage payment dates.
+Make sure there's money in your account to cover them. - Look and plan ahead.
+If you think you might face some financial turmoil in the near future, be proactive and seek help. - Get in touch with your lender right away.
+The earlier they're aware the greater the chance of finding a solution and prevent the mortgage from going into arrears.